fetchrobotics/docs/source/mechanical_spec.rst

 Incline Surface
 '''''''''''''''
- - Fetch & Freight are ready for ADA-compliant ramps, which are at no more than a 1/12 slope.
+ - Fetch and Freight are ready for ADA-compliant ramps, which are at no more than a 1/12 slope.
 Ramps that are steeper than a 1/12 slope are unsafe and may be a tipping hazard.

 Water
 '''''
- - Fetch & Freight have not been tested for any type of contact with water or any other liquid.
+ - Fetch and Freight have not been tested for any type of contact with water or any other liquid.
 Under no circumstances should Fetch nor Freight come in contact with water from rain, mist, ground water (puddles) and any other liquid.
 Water contact can cause damage to the electrical